Advertise Prince George Citizen

 At the Citizen we have a variety of local and regional print and digital products that are sure to bring you the best possible advertising results.
 Please inquire below for more product information.

-- The Prince George Citizen is delivered to subscribers Tuesday to Saturday.
+- The Prince George Citizen is distributed weekly on Thursdays.

-- Our Regional product, Gateway to the North, is distributed to over 25,000 in the region surrounding Prince George.
+- The Regional is distributed to over 25,000 in the region surrounding Prince George.

 Home delivery subscribers also get a FREE full digital edition of the newspaper.

 The Citizen is proud to be an integral part of the community, delivering the news and stories that affect us all and ultimately helping make our community a great place to call home.